Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 Equally, there may be staff who wish to return to workplace settings.
 In these circumstances, the wellbeing of staff is a relevant consideration when deciding what measures to prevent the spread of coronavirus are reasonable.
 Although employers’ first priority should be minimising the risk of exposure to coronavirus, this should be balanced against the detrimental effect working from home may be having on an employee’s wellbeing.
 In these circumstances if employees in this position can return to the workplace setting without a significant increase in the risk of exposure to coronavirus, this should be allowed.
 In considering this, employers should consider the extent to which the employee returning to the workplace would come into close contact with others both within the workplace but also in travelling to and from work.

 There will inevitably be instances where working from home is not possible.
-Some examples of this include provision of public facing essential services, factory settings, construction sites, the provision of health and social care services, retail, hospitality.
+Some examples of this include provision of public facing essential services, factory settings, construction sites, the provision of health and social care services, retail, hospitality and delivery of events.
 Although physical distancing may be made easier by allowing some staff to work from home, reasonable measures must be put in place in the workplace to prevent virus transmission between workers and any others such as patients and members of the public who are also present.

 Examples of physical distancing measures